 - collecting past information, such as the factors affecting average life-spans, or accident rates for people or cars

 - using gathered information to assess future risks, for example, to calculate how much money to invest in pensions cover, or the financial impact of a possible natural disaster

-- designing pension and insurance policies, including premium (the money a client pays in) and dividend (the money a company pays out) rates
+- developing new financial products, such as pension and insurance policies, including premium (the money a client pays in) and dividend (the money a company pays out) rates

 - working closely with accountants, company secretaries, insurance underwriters, investment managers, solicitors and government ministers

 - explaining your calculations and predictions to senior managers and providing risk advice

 - writing detailed reports and making presentations

 - specialising in one particular area, such as pensions, life assurance or investments.